About Advanced Life Support (ALS) Training

 What You’ll Learn on an ALS Course

-Our Advanced Life Support (ALS) training builds on your existing life support skills and focuses on managing complex, time-critical emergencies.
-During the course you will learn how to:
+Advanced Life Support (ALS) training builds on existing life support skills and focuses on managing complex, time-critical emergencies.
+During the course, you will learn how to:

 - Use the ABCDE approach to assess and manage the critically ill patient

-- Recognise and interpret cardiac rhythms relevant to ALS
+- Recognise and interpret cardiac rhythms relevant in Advanced Life Support (ALS)

 - Perform advanced airway management, including the use of adjuncts